daducci/COMMIT/doc/conventions.md

 - as a *Nx4 matrix*, where the first three columns are the gradient directions and the fourth contains their b-value (*s/mm^2*).
 - as a *Nx7 matrix*, where the first three columns are the gradient directions and the remaining four define the gradient strength (*T/m*), big delta (*s*), small delta (*s*) and echo time (*s*), respectively.

-The scheme files follow the [Camino conventions](http://cmic.cs.ucl.ac.uk/camino/index.php?n=Docs.SchemeFiles); here, the header line (eg. `VERSION: BVECTOR`) can be omitted.
+The scheme files follow the [Camino file structure](http://cmic.cs.ucl.ac.uk/camino/index.php?n=Docs.SchemeFiles); here, the header line (eg. `VERSION: BVECTOR`) can be omitted.
+The gradient directions are assumed to be in voxel-coordinates and the affine transformation of the DWI data will not be taken into account.

+# Peak orientations

+If an extra-cellular compartment is used in the forward-model, a peak-file has to be provided containing the orientations of the additional compartment.
+By default, the vectors will be interpreted in voxel-coordinate system.
+However, if the peak orientation was stored in world-coordinate system (e.g. using `sh2peaks` in [MRtrix](http://www.mrtrix.org)), an additional flag (`peaks_use_affine = True`) in `trk2dictionary` in order to apply the affine transformation from the header of the peak file.
+The correct orientation of the peaks can be determined in the [COMMIT_debugger](extras.md) switching between the two possibilities pressing `a`.

 # Acquisition protocol